kevin-chalmers/set08103/lectures/lecture01/README.md

 This is a book I recommend everyone reads to improve their learning.
 One of the key messages is that our mind has two ways of thinking:

-1. **Focused thinking** requires active attention, and is concious, analytical, and serial.
+1. **Focused thinking** requires active attention, and is conscious, analytical, and serial.
 It could be called the *hard* thinking your brain avoids doing unless necessary.
-2. **Diffuse thinking** requires passive attention, and is subconcious, creative and parallel.
+2. **Diffuse thinking** requires passive attention, and is subconscious, creative and parallel.
 It is more like daydreaming, and is more *easy* in that your brain does it automatically.

 You need to use both types of thinking to learn.
 Learning helps us to problem-solve, which is the key element of being a software developer;